Illicit Fentanyl Present in Our Community

 - Bancroft, Thursday 8:30-12pm

-Naloxone injectable Lifesaver kits are a available at the following locations.
+Naloxone kits are also available at the following methadone clinics:

 Know the signs of Overdose